SEBK4C/OpenDoctor-Spec/Data Sources.md

 | Perioperative Nursing Data Set (PNDS) | AORN | 2011 |

 > [!NOTE]
 > All sources listed above are authoritative medical references that have been carefully selected for their reliability and comprehensive coverage of medical terminology and concepts.
+These sources will be used to power Open Doctor's medical knowledge base while maintaining the highest standards of accuracy and reliability.

+> [!IMPORTANT]
+> The integration of these data sources will be done locally on the patient's device, ensuring privacy and data security while providing comprehensive medical knowledge support.